victorballester7/victorballester7.github.io/README.md

-Web to upload math and physics summaries.
+Website to upload math and physics summaries.